moabu/cluster-mgr/manual_install/README.md

 Aug 23 22:40:29 dc4 slapd[79544]: syncrepl_message_to_op: rid=001 be_modify
 ```

-9. **If you have your own load balancer, you are done here.** If not, let's configure your NGINX server for oxTrust and oxAuth web failover.
+9. **If you have your own load balancer, you are done here.** If not, let's configure our NGINX server for oxTrust and oxAuth web failover.

 - We need the httpd.crt and httpd.key certs from one of the Gluu servers.